ctechfilmuniversity/lecture_ss23_academic_methodologies/docs/03_slides/am_ss23_03_slides.md

 In pairs, 30 min talks, 15 min for each topic.

+Afterwards

-> Afterwards everybody presents one question / storyline.
+* everybody presents one question / storyline, and

-???
-.task[COMMENT:]

-* 1h
-* Marta-Katja, Lisa-Adi, Elena-Codrin, Andreea-Aljosa
+* can explain the choice.